What loathe defeat by blackest infamy,

 What loss of face, what coup to dearest pride!

-What charred chagrin locked in that note to see
+What sour chagrin splashed in that note to see

-My heart rude hewn by simple words alone
+My heart cleaved quite by simple words alone

 A strike through flesh unto the very bone